kenju254/KennethKinyanjui.info/content/SettingUpWhatsApp.md

 3. The Documentation

-What caught my attention was [Yowsup-cli]() which is the command-line front-end that allows you to jump into using Whatsapp service directly from the terminal.
+What caught my attention was [Yowsup-cli](https://github.com/tgalal/yowsup/wiki/yowsup-cli) which is the command-line front-end that allows you to jump into using Whatsapp service directly from the terminal.
 So yes if you are not afraid of the terminal then you will get your hands dirty with this on the fly.

-With the current documentation, it might be a bit tricky t get going, so I will try to make it simple for you to set up the yowsup-cli on your terminal and start chatting with your friends if you don't have WhatsApp installed.
+With the current documentation, it might be a bit tricky to get going, so I will try to make it simple for you to set up the yowsup-cli on your terminal and start chatting with your friends if you don't have WhatsApp installed.